 8) Increase lead to customer conversion rates

-Even small increases to your conversion rate will have a huge impact on monthly recurring revenue, so regularly use A/B testing to split-test different sales copy, button placement, messaging and more.
+Even small increases to your conversion rate will have a huge impact on monthly recurring revenue, so make sure your lead nurturing is up to scratch, and regularly use A/B testing to split-test different sales copy, button placement, messaging and more.

 9) Offer yearly pre-payment

 If you only offer rolling monthly contracts, try offering yearly pre-payment plans too.
 By getting customers to commit to a full 12-months, you can dramatically increase customer retention, and boost MRR as a result (just remember to amortize your pre-payments).